ricbencar/breakwater-cubes-calculator/README.md

 ### 2.3 The Head Design Strategy: Iso-Geometric Transfer

 The breakwater head is subjected to 3D turbulence and wave breaking significantly higher than the trunk.
-Standard practice suggests increasing the block size.
+Standard practice suggests increasing the block size and/or softening the slope.
 However, this tool uses a "Transfer Function" approach to maintain constant geometry ($D_n$ and Slope).

 **Important Note on Weight:**
 While the Nominal Diameter ($D_n$) and Slope ($\cot\alpha$) are kept identical between Trunk and Head to utilize the same casting molds, the **Weight ($W$) is different**.
 Since the Head requires higher density concrete to maintain stability, the individual blocks at the head will be heavier than those at the trunk ($W_{head} > W_{trunk}$).